tinymce/tinymce-docs/release-notes/deleted.md

 ---
 layout: draft
-title: Deleted and Deprecated Features
+title: Deleted and Changed Features
-title_nav: Deleted and Deprecated Features
+title_nav: Deleted and Changed Features
 description: These features have either changed or have been deleted in TinyMCE 5.0.
 keywords: deleted features migration 4.x
 ---

+Each release of TinyMCE adds new features and functionality.
+We also occasionally remove features and functionality, usually because we've added a better options.
+Here are the details about the features and functionalities that we removed in Tiny 5.0.

 ##Listbox (Removed)